MontrealCorpusTools/ISCAN/docs/source/enrichment_iscan.rst

 Enrichment View
 ****************

 Databases can be enriched by encoding various elements.
 Usually, the database starts off with just words and phones, but by adding enrichments a diverse range of information will become available to the user for searching with the Query View later.
 All enrichments are added in the Enrichment View.
-Here are some details about this View and the Enrichment options available to the user from here.
+Here are some details about this View and the Enrichment options available to the user.

 Actions
 =======